The new network enables donors to rapidly support 20 local nonprofits in five highly disaster-prone countries in Asia

 - Disaster Risk Reduction: risk assessments, contingency plan, disaster risk mapping, capacity building for disaster preparedness to local community groups, disaster drills

-Join us for a donor info session to learn more about how funders can leverage the DisasterLink network to accelerate their international disaster response giving.
+Watch our info session for more details on how funders can leverage the DisasterLink network to accelerate their international disaster response giving.

 Meet the Network